 Oat, otherwise known as Avena sativa, contains anti-inflammatory and antioxidant properties that make it effective for a variety of skin conditions.
 Oatmeal is used topically, either alone or incorporated into skin cosmetic formulas.
 These products and lotions are often known for oat’s moisturizing and anti-itch properties.
 Oats may also provide skin protection against ultraviolet radiation.

 Many skin conditions in which the skin’s barrier function is damaged have been shown to benefit from topically applying oat.[3,4] Researchers sought to understand the mechanisms behind the improved skin barrier strength.
-In one study, colloidal oatmeal extracts were found to alter gene expression in the skin cells to improve its function as barrier.
+In one study, colloidal oatmeal extracts were found to alter gene expression in the skin cells to improve its function as a barrier.
 This included changes in the genes for epidermal differentiation, tight junctions, skin lipid regulation, and pH buffering capacity of the skin.
 Two different studies of healthy female subjects with bilateral, severely dry skin on the lower legs showed significant improvements in skin dryness and barrier integrity after treatment with colloidal oatmeal skin lotion.[3,4]

 While generally shown to be beneficial in decreasing inflammation of the skin, specific conditions have been studied for treatment with oats and oat products.
 Below, we discuss some of the most common skin conditions that have been studied.